Paradise, Kansas: Economy

 As of 2012, 79.3% of the population over the age of 16 was in the labor force.
 0.0% was in the armed forces, and 79.3% was in the civilian labor force with 75.9% being employed and 3.4% unemployed.
 The composition, by occupation, of the employed civilian labor force was: 50.0% in sales and office occupations; 18.2% in management, business, science, and arts; 13.6% in natural resources, construction, and maintenance; 9.1% in production, transportation, and material moving; and 9.1% in service occupations.
 The three industries employing the largest percentages of the working civilian labor force were: public administration (45.5%); finance and insurance, and real estate and rental and leasing (27.3%); and other services, except public administration (18.2%).

 The cost of living in Paradise is relatively low; compared to a U.S. average of 100, the cost of living index for the community is 76.9.
 As of 2012, the median home value in the city was $16,900, and the median selected monthly owner cost was $510 for housing units without a mortgage.

 Government

 Paradise is a city of the third class with a mayor-council form of government.
 The city council consists of five members, and it meets on the second Wednesday of each month.

 Paradise lies within Kansas's 1st U.S. Congressional District.
 For the purposes of representation in the Kansas Legislature, the city is located in the 36th district of the Kansas Senate and the 109th district of the Kansas House of Representatives.

 Education

-Paradise lies within USD 399, based in nearby Natoma.
+The community is served by Natoma–Paradise–Waldo USD 399 public school district, which is located in Natoma.

 Paradise High School closed in 1974 after Paradise and Waldo combined school districts with Natoma.
 The Paradise school mascot was Paradise Pirates.
 The Paradise Pirates won the Kansas State High School boys class 1A Track & Field championship in 1971.